FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

     Presentation order is chosen as follows:

-    - If there is text suggesting an order, that order is followed in the metasyntax.
+    - If there is text suggesting an order among structures, that order is followed in the metasyntax.
 For example,
         - `HEAD.GEDC` is presented as the first substructure of `HEAD`.

     - If a structure represents something with a traditional order, that order is used.
 For example,